collaide/repository-manager/README.md

 ```

 NOTE : If you overwrite a folder, the old folder will be destroyed !
-If you overwrite a file, the existing file will be updated with the new file (better for versionning).
+If you overwrite a file, the existing file will be updated with the new file (better for versioning).

 ### How can I share a repo_item (file/folder)